 Should patients with heartburn be screened for Barrett's oesophagus?

 Chronic heartburn is a risk factor for oesophageal adenocarcinoma and the risk increases with increasing severity and duration of heartburn.
 However, the absolute risk in individual patients is less than 1 in 1,000 per annum.
-The latest British Society of Gastroenterology guidelines recommend that:
+The latest BSG guidelines recommend that:

 - Screening with endoscopy is not feasible or justified for an unselected population with gastro-oesophageal reflux symptoms.

 - Endoscopic screening can, however, be considered in patients with chronic GORD symptoms and multiple risk factors (at least three of age 50 years or older, white race, male sex, obesity).

 - The threshold of multiple risk factors should, however, be lowered in the presence of a family history including at least one first-degree relative with Barrett's oesophagus or oesophageal adenocarcinoma.